Frequently Asked Questions

-What yoga and Pilates class should I start with?
+What yoga class should I start with?

-How often should I do yoga and Pilates?
+How often should I do yoga?

-Yoga and Pilates can be practiced daily.
+Yoga can be practiced daily.
 Practicing once a week is a good starting point, 2 to 3 times per week will help you move more easily and practicing 4 to 6 times per week often brings clarity and perspective within the mind and body, strengthens your practice and purifies your body.
 This is when you really see the results.

-What do I wear to yoga and Pilates?
+What do I wear to yoga?

 Wear comfortable clothing that allows you to move and stretch easily.
 Tops that stay in place when you bend over work best.
 Fitness tops, snug tees and tank tops tend to be the best choices.
-It is very important to practice yoga and Pilates in comfort!
+It is very important to practice yoga in comfort!
 For the sake of those with allergies, please avoid wearing any perfumes or other scents inside the studio.